rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

     2. Get questions

     GET '/questions'
-    - Fetched all the questions with answer, difficulty and category
+    - Fetched all the questions with answer, difficulty, rating and category
     - Request Arguments: None
     - This request also works pagination to show questions like '/questons?page=1'
     - Pagination show 10 quetions per Page